Central to torch is the torch_tensor objects.

 index <- torch_tensor(c(1L, 4L, 3L))

-x$index_add_(1, index, t)
+x$index_add_(1, index, t)index_copy

 index_copy(tensor1, dim, index, tensor2) -> Tensor

-Out-of-place version of $index_copy_
+Out-of-place version of $index_copy_.

-corresponds to self
+tensor1 corresponds to self in

 index_copy_